AstroBOY92/PhD/README.md

 ### Models

-We provide model definitions for the two sets of models used in the paper.
+The code is present in each of the 3 folders

-**GNoME** were the predominant model behind new materials discovery.
-This simple message passing architecture was optimized by training on a snapshot of Materials Project from 2018, leading to state-of-the-art results of 21meV/atom.
+**Model** were the predominant model behind new materials discovery.
+This simple message passing architecture was optimized by training on a snapshot of Materials Project from 2018 and has been developed using various pythong libraries.
+The model is used for dataset generation overall training data and test data.

-**Nequip** corresponds to the architecture created by Batzner et al. (2022).
+**HypersonicCode** corresponds to code that can generate the thermofluid analysis using Direct MonteCarlo Simulation

-This architecture was used to train the interatomic potentials described in the paper to learn the dynamics from the large dataset.
-We provide an implementation in JAX as well as basic configuration parameters for the corresponding architecture.
+**Surrogate Models** Code that is used predominaly for chapter 4

 ### Colabs